aike/paview.js/README.md

 ##PaView.js - JavaScript Spherical Movie Viewer

 ##Description
-PaView.js is a JavaScript movie viewer program.
+PaView.js is a JavaScript spherical movie viewer program.

 ##How To Use
 load script with [Three.js](http://threejs.org/)